I’m so pleased we met. I love you. I can’t wait to see you. I’ve scheduled a flight for next month.

 The IC3 tells a similar story with a steady increase in romance scams from 2016 to 2021 before a decline in 2022.

-The Better Business Bureau (BBB) reported an increase in romance scams from 2022 to 2023, rising by 14 percent from 251 to 287.
-Last year, the BBB noted 377 romance scams in its scam tracker, which is significantly lower than 2022’s figure of 579.
+The Better Business Bureau (BBB) reported a slight increase in romance scams from 2023 to 2024, rising by 2.4 percent from 248 to 254.
+In total, BBB noted 501 romance scams in its scam tracker in 2024 (an increase from 439 in 2023).
 However, many of these reports haven’t been assigned to a state.
-We only use the reports that were allocated to a state (287 in total) in our state estimates.
+We only use the reports that were allocated to a state (254 in total) in our state estimates.

 The true cost of romance scams to date could amount to over $535 billion

-While the figures we mention above make for stark reading, it’s likely that they’re only half the story, because many online scams go under the radar.
+While the figures we mention above make for stark reading, they’re likely only half the story, because many online scams go under the radar.

 Romance scams are highly unreported due to many victims feeling ashamed of having been scammed and how difficult it is to trace the scammers.
 One survey conducted by the AARP found that 14 percent of US adults had been targeted by a relationship scam and 4 percent were a victim of this type of crime.
 57 percent of victims lost money or suffered other financial losses due to these scams.